Contact lenses: What to know before you buy

 - Age-related loss of close-up vision (presbyopia)

-- Daily wear lenses.
+- Daily wear.
 Daily wear soft contact lenses are typically the least expensive option.
 You wear the lenses during the day, and remove them each night to be cleaned and disinfected.
 How long you can use a single pair of daily wear lenses varies depending on the manufacturer.

-- Extended wear lenses.
+- Extended wear.
 You can wear extended wear soft contact lenses while you sleep, but they must be removed for cleaning and disinfecting at least once a week.
-It's important to be cautious with overnight use, though, since it increases the risk of eye infections.
+It''s still important to be cautious with overnight use, though, since it increases the risk of eye infections — even if the lenses have been approved for extended wear.

-- Disposable lenses.
-These lenses are typically more expensive.
+- Disposable.
+Disposable soft contact lenses are generally the most expensive option.
 You wear the lenses during the day and remove them at night.
-They don't need to be cleaned or disinfected.
-You use them for the recommended time frame — such as daily, weekly or monthly — and discard them.
-You might consider disposable lenses if you wear contacts only occasionally, you can't tolerate disinfecting solution or you place a premium on convenience.
+They don''t need to be cleaned or disinfected.
+You simply use them for the recommended timeframe — such as daily, weekly or monthly — and then discard them.
+You might consider disposable lenses if you wear contacts only occasionally, you can''t tolerate disinfecting solution or you place a premium on convenience.

 Hard contact lenses

-Rigid, gas-permeable lenses, or hard contact lenses, provide clear, crisp vision for most vision problems.
-Hard contact lenses might be especially appealing if you've tried soft contact lenses and been unsatisfied with the results or if you have "dry eyes."
+Rigid, gas permeable lenses, or hard contact lenses, provide clear, crisp vision for most vision problems.
+Hard contact lenses might be especially appealing if you''ve tried soft contact lenses and been unsatisfied with the results.

 Hard contact lenses are often more breathable than are soft contact lenses, which reduces the risk of eye infections.
-Most hard contact lenses must be removed for cleaning and disinfection at night, but some can be worn for a week or even 30 days.
+Most hard contact lenses must be removed for cleaning and disinfection at night.

-It might take anywhere from a few days up to a few weeks to adjust to hard contact lenses.
-However, if your prescription doesn't change and you take care of your hard contact lenses, you can use the same pair of lenses for up to two to three years.
+If your prescription doesn''t change and you take care of your hard contact lenses, you can use the same pair of lenses for up to two to three years.

 Specialized contact lenses